 Declaring an FMOD instance

-We must declare all events that will be used in this script as an instance before proceeding.
-In our case, we enter this line in our code:
+We need to declare all the Events to be used in this script as an instance before proceeding.
+In our case, we declare a FMOD.Studio.EventInstance

 private FMOD.Studio.EventInstance instance;